-UCLA's response to the COVID-19 pandemic is designed to sustain our important mission of education and research while maintaining the health and safety of our faculty, students, and staff.
-Click here for all UCLA COVID-19 response updates.
+UCLA's response to the COVID-19 pandemic is designed to sustain our important mission of education and research while considering the health and safety of our faculty, students, and staff.
+Click here for all COVID-19 and vaccine resources

 Requests Related to Employees at Increased Risk

-If you are requesting an accommodation based on your own underlying medical condition, Disability Management Consultants can provide guidance and assistance to identify reasonable accommodations that could reduce COVID-19 related risks.
+If you are requesting an accommodation related to COVID-19 based on your own underlying medical condition, disability, or pregnancy, Disability Management Consultants can provide guidance and assistance to identify reasonable accommodations that could reduce COVID-19 related risks.
 Our Consultants facilitate interactive meetings and dialogue with the employee and their supervisor.
 Requests are identified, determined and implemented collaboratively.
 This is referred to as “the interactive process.”
-As part of the interactive process, the employee may be asked to provide documentation from their health care provider that confirms that they have an underlying medical condition that places them at increased risk for severe illness from COVID-19 (without identifying the specific medical condition).
+As part of the interactive process, the employee may be asked to provide documentation from their health care provider that confirms that they have an underlying medical condition, disability or pregnancy that places them at increased risk for severe illness from COVID-19 (without identifying the specific medical condition).

 In general, it is the employee’s responsibility to inform their supervisor that they need a COVID-19 related accommodation.
 A supervisor is not required to provide reasonable accommodations if they are not aware of the employee’s need for the accommodation.

-The employee shall complete and submit the Covid-19 Reasonable Accommodation or Workplace Adjustment Request Form.
+The employee shall complete and submit the COVID-19 Request for Accommodation or Workplace Adjustment Form.
 If an employee already has documentation from their health care provider, it can be submitted with their request form.
 If your request for accommodation is to work remotely, see Related Links below for a downloadable PDF of the Healthcare Provider Form for Remote Work.

-Employees who are at increased risk for serious illness from COVID-19 due to an underlying medical condition and/or their age may also be eligible for certain leaves of absence offered by the University.
+Employees who are at increased risk for serious illness from COVID-19 due to an underlying medical condition, disability or pregnancy may also be eligible for certain leaves of absence offered by the University.

-All faculty and staff of the Campus and David Geffen School of Medicine may send COVID-19 accommodation or workplace adjustment questions to Employee Disability Management Services at RTWmail@irm.ucla.edu.
+All staff, faculty and other academic appointees of the Campus and David Geffen School of Medicine may send COVID-19 accommodation or workplace adjustment questions to Employee Disability Management Services at RTWmail@irm.ucla.edu.